Python notes - semi-sorted

 unittest.assertNotIsInstance(a, b)

-...but most of those are shorter if you write the assert yourself.
+...but many of those are shorter to write in your own assert

 Showing details